Let The Glue Dry

 Most of you already know that I had two procedures done on my body in the last month.
 Two simple procedures became much more complicated than they were meant to be.
 It is difficult to accept, but that was the road that lay before me and walking it was not optional.
 Now, for the last few weeks, my life has been all about “recovery,” mostly laying in bed, tired all the time, forcing myself to walk a little, eat without appetite and drink without thirst.
 I had to take medications at rigorously scheduled intervals with accurate tracking, only taking what was necessary to take the edge of the pain.
 And all that, as annoying as it sounds, is all grace.
 I have had so many experiences of His grace that it is truly humbling; let me share this one with you.

 It was really early in the morning, probably around 5 am.
 I was in bed, half-asleep and in pain.
 I was half-praying and half-watching the TV.
 (It is funny, but there is a lot of half-whatever going on all the time in recovery).
 The TV show I was watching was some Industrial designer person talking about fixing a broken piece by using glue.
 “These two pieces are meant to be together; if we use the correct glue, it will truly repair the damage and be as strong as when it was new.
-The key to doing this is to use the correct glue; then, the hard part comes… You have to just let the glue dry.”
+The key to doing this well is to use the correct glue, and then persevere through the hard part… Be patient, and just let the glue dry.”

 “Just let the glue dry.”
 As soon as I heard this, I broke down in tears...
 What binds us to Christ?
 We want to be one with Him, but what can we do to be with Him in this “valley of tears”?
 We have to suffer gladly.
 We have to accept His will for us, even when it means pain, even when we do not know how long it will take.